 On behalf of the Board of Directors of SLP, I wish to convey my heartfelt appreciation to the management team for their dedication, hard work and leadership.
-The record performance in FYE2014 was attributed to the commitment, efforts and the tenacity of the Group's loyal employees.
+The record performance in FY2015 was attributed to the commitment, efforts and the tenacity of the Group's loyal management team and employees.
+I also wish to sincerely thank my colleagues on the Board for their wise counsel and insights in helping to guide SLP through the challenges and to new avenues of opportunity.